esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >_How efficiently can someone navigate the site with only the keyboard?
 Would someone be able to complete their task?_

+###### Useful commands for navigating with keyboard ⌨
+>The following keyboard commands are fundamental to navigating the web:
+>
+>-   Tab to go forward through interactive elements
+>-   Shift + Tab to go backwards
+>-   Spacebar to scroll down (Shift + Space to scroll up)
+>-   Enter to submit forms and activate widgets
+>-   The arrow keys
+    -   Up and down to scroll the page
+    -   Left, right, up, and down to navigate through some form controls and custom-scripted widgets

 **I found the following issues:**
 ...